 Call the doctor immediately if your child:

-- is younger than 2 years of age and has a fever over 100.4ºF (38ºC) for more than a day
+- is younger than 2 years and has a fever of 100.4ºF (38ºC) or higher for more than 1 day

-- is over 2 years of age and has a fever of 100.4ºF (38ºC) or higher for more than three days
+- is older than 2 years and has a fever of 100.4ºF (38ºC) or higher for more than 3 days

 - has wheezing without a history of asthma